raharrasy/RL2019-BaseCodes/Exercise4/WolfPHCAgent/README.md

 ## Specifications
 ### Automarking requirements
 To ensure that your codes can be used by the marking script, ensure that all the necessary functions have been implemented.
 To check whether these implementations are correct, you **must** use the code snippet given in `__main__` to test your implementation.
 This code snippet provides an outline of how your implemented functions will interact to train a team of agents using WoLF-PHC.
-If you just modify the number of episodes and the hyperparameters for training, you can use this code to train a team of Joint Action Learning agents.
+If you just modify the number of episodes and the hyperparameters for training, you can use this code to train a team of WoLF-PHC agents.

 Additionally, **ensure** that the initial Q-Values of all state-action pairs are initialized to **zero** prior to training.
 Although you can technically use any initialization value for Q-Learning, we require this as a means for unit testing your implementations.